DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/actions/CHECK_IF_ENTITY_IS_IN_GEOMETRY.md

 Checks whether an [entity](../entities) is inside the named [geometry](../maps/vector_objects).

-This action can behave erratically if any of the vertices in the geometry object are subject to [coordinate underflow](../coordinate underflow).
+This action can behave erratically if any of the vertices in the geometry object are subject to [coordinate overflow](../maps/coordinate_overflow).

 ## Example JSON